Designed with you in mind

-The Master of Education (M.Ed.) at Bushnell University is a non-licensure graduate program designed for educators and professionals who currently hold their initial teaching license but want to expand their knowledge and advance their careers.
+The Master of Education (M.Ed.) at Bushnell University is a non-licensure graduate program designed for educators and professionals who currently hold an Oregon teaching license and want to expand their knowledge and advance their careers.
+At the conclusion of the M.Ed. program graduates will be eligible for a specialty endorsement in one of four areas.

 Financial Aid